Security-Experts-Community/vscode-xp/README.en.md

 - Container not running: start a container with XP tools, choose an already running container in the wizard, or rerun the setup wizard and choose to create a new container.
 - Path mapping failed: check that `workspaceHostPath` points to the local knowledgebase and `workspaceContainerPath` matches the bind mount in the container.
 - Tool not found in container: run the setup wizard again and choose `Download latest xp-kbt`, `Choose xp-kbt version`, or check `xpConfig.docker.kbtBaseDirectory`.
+- Native LSP starts but reports schema warnings: run a build flow that generates the table schema, for example a normalization or correlation test/build that includes schema generation, and then restart or reload the extension if needed.
+- Native LSP is not required on macOS: if you do not have a native `evt-xp-language-server`, leave `xpConfig.lspServerExecutablePath` empty.
+Docker-backed build/test operations will continue to work without LSP features.

 ## Event normalization